puppetlabs/puppet-docs/source/puppet/4.1/reference/services_master_rack.markdown

 ## Configuring a Rack Puppet Master

 As [described elsewhere,][about_settings] the Puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.
 When running under Rack, Puppet master gets its command line options from the `config.ru` file.
-By default, it only sets the `confdir` and `vardir` settings and the special `--rack` option.
+The default `config.ru` file sets some common options for you.

 To change the Puppet master's settings, you should use [puppet.conf][].
 The only two options you may want to set in `config.ru` are `--verbose` or `--debug`, to change the amount of detail in the logs.